Master of Education in Educational Leadership

 The M.Ed. in Educational Leadership program prepares students to take leadership roles in positions such as teacher leader, assistant principal, principal, special education director, and curriculum coordinator.
 Graduates can also use their skills with nonprofit and government agencies specializing in education policy.

-This degree can lead to Maine certification in Assistant Building Administrator (Principal) (045), Curriculum Coordinator (078) or Building Administrator (Principal) (040).
+This degree can lead to Maine certification in Assistant Building Administrator (Assistant Principal) (045), Curriculum Coordinator (078) or Building Administrator (Principal) (040).
 Specific information regarding Maine certification is available through the Maine Department of Education.